 I’ve received so many emails from all over the province from people shocked, angered and disillusioned from the recent election results.
 And I get that people need to absorb, grieve and then move forward.

 I’m not even an NDP member, but hell, everyone has a limit.
-For a bit, even I wondered how the heck I would endure another 4 years of this shit.
+For a bit, even I wondered how the heck I would endure another 4 years of this government.

 I had to go back to my roots.